Background

 Over the last 19 years, I have provided advice to a lot of clients from different backgrounds.
 I have also taken part in new initiatives, all the while trying to translate a long term vision and strategy into tangible actions.

-Over the last two years, I have developed myself to become a professional podcaster, assisted by a production and editing team consisting of Andy Clark and Richard den Haring (Studio Lijn 14 and ex- BBC).
+Started 5 years ago, I have developed myself to become a professional podcaster, assisted by a production and editing team consisting of Andy Clark and Richard den Haring (Studio Lijn 14 and ex- BBC).

 Investor in Energy Transition New York